Adaptive Enhancement of Extreme Low-Light Images: Introduction

+We address this limitation by proposing a model that can enhance dark images across a wide range of intensity levels, including those that were not seen during training.
+Our model achieves this by adaptively adjusting the enhancement operation during runtime to optimally match the selected intensity level from a given range, without requiring retraining of the model.
+As a result, our model can significantly reduce artifacts in the output image even for previously unseen intensity levels (~\cref{fig:1}).

+To enhance real-world images captured in low light, training based on only synthetic noise samples is insufficient.
+We have collected 1500 raw images captured with five different exposure levels in extreme low-light conditions, in both indoor and outdoor environments, and under various camera parameters.
+We use fixed exposure times as the exact output intensity of each enhanced image might be different from each other.
+Each exposure time corresponds to a distinct intensity level, and the range of exposures yields a range of intensity levels.
+Using the dataset, we show how to train our model such that it can successfully enhance images with different intensity levels at runtime.

-Unlike previous approaches, which aimed to map multiple degradation levels in the input into the same single output, our approach can conditionally map a single input exposure, e.g. 0.1s, to multiple output exposures (1s-10s).
-We show that the choice of the network's architecture is critical, and employ a U-Net~\cite{ronneberger2015u} to operate directly on the raw data rather on the sRGB data \cite{he2019modulating,he2020interactive}.
-Our model includes two input parameters.
-The first one controls the increase in the brightness of the output image by simple multiplication.
-Such an increase results in an inevitable amplification of the noise and other artifacts as well.
-The second parameter continuously tunes the operation of the image signal processing (ISP) unit to enhance these degradations accordingly, \emph{conditioned} on the first one.
-To effectively enhance the image, we operate on the raw data from the sensors. ~\Cref{fig:2} illustrates the interaction with our model.
+Previous adaptive approaches \cite{he2019modulating,he2020interactive} only considered signal-independent noise using sRGB synthetic noise samples.
+Here we propose an adaptive model with two input parameters to control the output intensity and address both signal-dependent and signal-independent noises.
+The first parameter controls the intensity level of the output image by simple multiplication.
+This results in an inevitable amplification of the noises and other artifacts as well.
+The second parameter adjusts the operation of the image signal processing (ISP) unit to enhance the degradations that are the result of the increase in the intensity, conditioned on the intensity level.

-This paper makes the following contributions: \begin{itemize} \item A model that is tailored for extreme low-light imaging and can continuously enhance during inference the exposure of images captured in extreme low-light conditions with both signal-dependent and signal-independent noise sources. \item A new dataset of 1,500 raw images captured in extreme low-light conditions, with five different exposure levels from indoor and outdoor scenes. \item Qualitative and quantitative evaluations indicate a significant improvement in the enhancement quality of images captured in extreme low-light conditions when the exact optimal exposure of the ground truth image is unknown. \end{itemize}
+{\bf Contribution.} In pursuit of advancing research in the field and facilitating the development of adaptive models, we have curated a dataset containing 1,500 raw images captured in extremely low-light conditions, comprising indoor and outdoor scenes with diverse exposure levels.
+We propose and train a model that can produce compelling results for restoring dark images with a wide range of optimal intensity levels, including ones that were not available during training.
+Our experimental results, which incorporate both qualitative and quantitative measures, demonstrate that our model along with our dataset improves the enhancement quality of dark images.